trekab/grid-based-framework/README.md

 - Contact

 ## About the Project
-In this project I will be creating my own grid-based CSS framework and test it by cloning a website.
+In this project I will be creating my own grid-based CSS framework and test it by cloning the [airbnb homepage](airbnb.com).

 ### Built With
 - HTML